 4 Steps to Take If You Discover ID Theft

-If you have reason to believe that someone may have stolen your identity, or you’re absolutely sure they did, make sure you take all of the following steps.
+If you have reason to believe that someone may have stolen your identity, or if you’re sure they did, take the following steps.

 1. Contact All Three Major Credit Bureaus

-You need to immediately get in touch with all three major credit bureaus: Experian, Equifax, and TransUnion.
-Let them know that you suspect or are certain that someone has stolen your identity so that they know it’s not you making any fraudulent transactions.
-That way, if the thief does anything to damage your credit score, you will be able to repair it.
-Depending on the damage, it could take months or even years to rebuild your credit score.
+You must contact all three major credit bureaus: Experian, Equifax, and TransUnion.
+Let them know that you suspect or are sure that someone has stolen your identity so that they know it’s not you making any fraudulent transactions.
+That way, if the thief does anything to damage your credit score, you can repair it.
+Rebuilding your credit score could take months or even years, depending on the damage.

-As soon as you contact the credit reporting bureaus, make sure you request a credit freeze if there wasn’t already one in place.
+When you contact the credit reporting bureaus, request a credit freeze if there isn’t already one.
 You can also set up a fraud alert, which works like a credit freeze but doesn’t prevent you from applying for new credit lines.
-You can set up either an initial fraud alert or an extended fraud alert.
-The former provides you with an extra copy of your free credit report and lasts for a year.
+You can set up either an initial or extended fraud alert.
+The former provides an extra copy of your free credit report and lasts a year.
 The latter enables you to get two additional copies of your free credit report but stays in effect for seven years.

 2. Alert the FTC

 The next thing you want to do is notify the FTC (Federal Trade Commission) of the situation.
-The FTC doesn’t have criminal jurisdiction, but it will help you take the right course of action to protect your assets.
-It will provide you with an ID theft report and an effective recovery plan.
+The FTC doesn’t have criminal jurisdiction, but it will help you take the right action to protect your assets.
+It will provide an ID theft report and an effective recovery plan.

 3. File a Police Report

-Filing a report with your local police department is also a crucial step to take, especially if you know the thief’s identity.
+Filing a report with your local police department is also crucial, especially if you know the thief’s identity.
 Not only will reporting the theft to the police help you prove your innocence, but it will also start the necessary investigation.
-What’s more, the major credit bureaus, your creditors, debt collectors, and other affected agencies will ask for the police report to help you recover from identity theft.
+Moreover, the major credit bureaus, creditors, debt collectors, and other affected agencies will ask for the police report to help you recover from identity theft.
 So, be sure to ask for a copy.
-Also, provide the police with a copy of your FTC identity theft report, as well as any proof of the theft you may have.
+Also, provide the police with a copy of your FTC identity theft report and any proof of the theft you may have.
 The proof could be your bank reports, credit card statements, and anything else that raised a red flag.

 4. Notify the Companies Affected by Fraudulent Transactions

-Last but not least, you should alert all the companies involved in fraudulent transactions.
-For instance, if you’ve received a medical bill for a service you didn’t actually get, notify the health provider immediately.
+Last, you should alert all the companies involved in fraudulent transactions.
+For instance, if you’ve received a medical bill for a service you didn’t get, notify the health provider immediately.
 The same goes for any other involved provider.
-Reporting the theft will help you dispute any and all purchases that took place.
+Reporting the theft will help you dispute any purchases that took place.

 PRO Tip